Meet Fulfillment Fund mentor Erin Kuechenmeister, who was matched in 2009 with her student Dalia.

 Q: What is your mentee doing now?
 What are your hopes for your mentee in the future?

-A: My mentee is hopefully enjoying some time off after completing her college applications and finals.
+A: My mentee is enjoying some time off after completing her college applications and finals.
 My hope is that Dalia will be accepted into college, continue her education and become a successful member of society.

 Q: How have you changed, or what have you learned, because of your experience as a mentor?